 The suffering doesn't end for those who survive the journey at sea.
 There are virtually no laws in place in the Middle East to protect these animals, and they're often subjected to abuse and methods of slaughter that would be illegal in this country.
 Investigators have seen animals being roughly dragged from ships and thrown into trucks and cars, and most often, their throats are cut while they're still conscious.

-On 21 May 2018, Liberal Member of Parliament (MP) Sussan Ley introduced a private member's bill that would ban live-sheep exports to the Middle East during the northern hemisphere's summer months in 2019 – and would see the entire sector phased out within five years.
+Two pieces of legislation have the potential to change the fate of millionsof sheep.
+Liberal Member of Parliament (MP) Sussan Ley has introduced a private member's bill to the House of Representatives that would ban live-sheep exports to the Middle East during the northern hemisphere's summer months in 2019 – and would see the entire sector phased out within five years.
 While the bill has the support of the Labor Party, some crossbenchers, and other Liberal MPs, an absolute majority is needed in order to pass it through Parliament.

 Every vote counts.
-Please speak out against this cruelty by asking your local MP to support this bill.
+Please speak out against this cruelty by asking your local MP to support these legislative initiatives to end live exports.